Bank of America Premium Rewards benefits: which insurance protections actually hold up?

 The $15,000 evacuation cap covers a fraction of what a real international evacuation costs.
 Air ambulance from Southeast Asia or Europe runs $100,000 to $300,000.
 This benefit is nearly insufficient for a serious emergency abroad.

-Same as cancellation · No deductible
+• Same exclusions as trip cancellation

 The 12-hour threshold eliminates coverage on most domestic disruptions.
 A 10-hour delay: nothing back.